stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 Where:

-* A _ballistic_ trajectory implies the particle is 'fired' (and generally implies a gravitational influence).
+* A _ballistic_ trajectory is for particles that are 'fired' and implies a gravitational influence.

 * The _bounds_ specifies whether particles have a finite lifetime or are constrained by some geometric surface.